Tenth of December: Stories

 Tenth of December is a collection of short stories by American author George Saunders.
-It includes stories published in various magazines between 1995 and 2012.
+It contains stories published in various magazines between 1995 and 2012.
 The book was published on January 8, 2013, by Random House.
-One of the stories, "Home," was a 2011 Bram Stoker Award finalist.
-Tenth of December was selected as one of the 10 Best Books of 2013 by the editors of the New York Times Book Review.
-The collection also won the 2013 Story Prize for short-story collections and the inaugural (2014) Folio Prize.
+One of the stories, "Home", was a 2011 Bram Stoker Award finalist.
+Tenth of December was selected as one of the 10 Best Books of 2013 by the editors of The New York Times Book Review.
+The collection also won The Story Prize (2013) for short-story collections and the inaugural Folio Prize (2014).